Board of Directors

 Woodside Community Foundation, Board of Directors; Amah Mutsun Land Trust, Board of Directors; Formerly, Senior Vice President of Cornish & Carey Commercial Real Estate; Former owner, Cornish & Carey Residential Real Estate; Former Board Member Woodside High School Foundation; UCB California Naturalist.

 Vice President, Venture Investing at Citi Ventures; former investment professional at Bessemer Venture Partners and Longworth Venture Partners; former cofounder and head of product at a tech startup; hiking and camping enthusiast; resident of Redwood City.

-Partner, Wyckoff, Ritchey and Shanle; member and active hike leader, Sierra Club; resident of Santa Cruz.
+Retired Santa Cruz attorney; member and former hike leader, Sierra Club; resident of Soquel, California.

 Sara Barth, Executive Director

 email@example.com, (650) 949-1453 x201